radtradcath/battleship/README.md

-NOTES:
+NOTES TO SELF:

 - Babel is only preset to handle Jest;
-- Jest doesn't handle React;
+- Jest doesn't handle React yet;

 Things to change from this template: